-EXHIBIT NUMBER DESCRIPTION OF EXHIBIT - 1 1 Form of Underwriting Agreement.
-3.1 Articles of Incorporation of Northeast Bancorp, as amended 3.1 November 10, 1998, incorporated by reference to Exhibit 3.1 of Northeast Bancorp's Form 10-KSB for the fiscal quarter ended December 31, 1998 previously filed with the Commission.
+EXHIBIT NUMBER DESCRIPTION OF EXHIBIT - 1.1 Form of Underwriting Agreement.
+3.1 Articles of Incorporation of Northeast Bancorp, as amended November 10, 1998, incorporated by reference to Exhibit 3.1 of Northeast Bancorp's Form 10-KSB for the fiscal quarter ended December 31, 1998 previously filed with the Commission.
 3.2 Bylaws of Northeast Bancorp, incorporated herein by reference to Exhibit 3.2 to Amendment No. 1 to Northeast Bancorp's Registration Statement on Form S-4 (Registration No. 333-31797) previously filed with the Commission.
 4.1 Form of Indenture with respect to Northeast Bancorp's % Junior Subordinated Debentures.
 4.2 Form of Junior Subordinated Debentures (included in Exhibit 4.1).
 4.3 Trust Agreement of NBN Capital Trust (including Certificate of Trust of NBN Capital Trust).
 4.4 Form of Amended and Restated Trust Agreement of NBN Capital Trust.
 4.5 Form of % Preferred Securities of NBN Capital Trust (included in Exhibit 4.4).
 4.6 Form of Guarantee Agreement.
 5.1 Opinion of Carlton, Fields, Ward, Emmanuel, Smith & Cutler, P.A., Re: Validity of Securities.
 5.2 Opinion of Richards, Layton & Finger, P.A.
 8.1 Opinion of Carlton, Fields, Ward, Emmanuel, Smith & Cutler, P.A., Re: Tax Opinion.
-10.1 1987 Stock Option Plan of Northeast Bancorp (formerly known as Bethel Bancorp), incorporated herein by reference to Exhibit 10.4 to the Bethel Bancorp's Registration Statement on Form S-1 (Registration No. 33-12815) previously filed

-- with the Commission.

-10.2 -- 1989 Stock Option Plan of Northeast Bancorp (formerly known as Bethel Bancorp), incorporated by reference to Exhibit 10.6 to Bethel Bancorp's Form 10-Q for the quarter ended September 30, 1994 previously filed with the Commission. - 10.4 -- 1992 Stock Option Plan of Northeast Bancorp (formerly known as Bethel Bancorp), incorporated by reference to Exhibit 10.7 to Bethel Bancorp's Form 10-K for the fiscal year ended June 30, 1992 previously filed with the Commission. - 10.5 -- 1994 Stock Purchase Plan incorporated by reference to the definitive proxy statement of Northeast Bancorp previously filed with the Commission on September 23, 1994. - 11.1 -- Statement regarding computation of per share earnings, incorporated herein by reference to Exhibit 11 to Northeast Bancorp's Form 10-K for the fiscal year ended June 30, 1999, previously filed with the Commission.
+10.1 1987 Stock Option Plan of Northeast Bancorp (formerly known as Bethel Bancorp), incorporated herein by reference to Exhibit 10.4 to the Bethel Bancorp's Registration Statement on Form S-1 (Registration No. 33-12815) previously filed with the Commission.
+10.2 1989 Stock Option Plan of Northeast Bancorp (formerly known as Bethel Bancorp), incorporated by reference to Exhibit 10.6 to Bethel Bancorp's Form 10-Q for the quarter ended September 30, 1994 previously filed with the Commission.
+10.4 1992 Stock Option Plan of Northeast Bancorp (formerly known as Bethel Bancorp), incorporated by reference to Exhibit 10.7 to Bethel Bancorp's Form 10-K for the fiscal year ended June 30, 1992 previously filed with the Commission.
+10.5 1994 Stock Purchase Plan incorporated by reference to the definitive proxy statement of Northeast Bancorp previously filed with the Commission on September 23, 1994.
+11.1 Statement regarding computation of per share earnings, incorporated herein by reference to Exhibit 11 to Northeast Bancorp's Form 10-K for the fiscal year ended June 30, 1999, previously filed with the Commission.

-EXHIBIT NUMBER DESCRIPTION OF EXHIBIT

-12 Calculation of Earnings to Fixed Charges.
+EXHIBIT NUMBER DESCRIPTION OF EXHIBIT 12 Calculation of Earnings to Fixed Charges.
 21.1 Subsidiaries of Northeast Bancorp, incorporated herein by reference to Exhibit 21 to Northeast Bancorp's Form 10-K for the fiscal year ended June 30, 1998 previously filed with the Commission.
-23.1 23.2 P.A. (included in Exhibit 5.1).
-23.3 consent of Alemaias, Eageon a finger, fin. (included in 0.4.1 Exhibit 5.2).
+23.1 Consent of Baker Newman & Noyes Limited Liability Company 23.2 Consent of Carlton, Fields, Ward, Emmanuel, Smith & Cutler, P.A. (included in Exhibit 5.1).
+23.3 Consent of Richards, Layton & Finger, P.A. (included in Exhibit 5.2).
 24.1 Power of Attorney (contained in Signature section of this Registration Statement).
-25.1 23.1 the Trust Indenture Act of 1939, as amended, of Bankers Trust Company, as trustee under the Junior Subordinated Indenture, the Amended and Restated Trust Agreement, and the Guarantee Agreement relating to the NBN Capital Trust.
-27.1 27.1 herein by reference to Exhibit 27 to Northeast Bancorp's Form 10-K for the fiscal year ended June 30, 1999 previously filed with the Commission.
-TITES WITH THE COMMITSOION.
+25.1 Form T-1 Statement of Eligibility and Qualification under the Trust Indenture Act of 1939, as amended, of Bankers Trust Company, as trustee under the Junior Subordinated Indenture, the Amended and Restated Trust Agreement, and the 27.1 Guarantee Agreement relating to the NBN Capital Trust.
+Financial Data Schedule (for SEC use only), incorporated herein by reference to Exhibit 27 to Northeast Bancorp's Form 10-K for the fiscal year ended June 30, 1999 previously filed with the Commission.